apility/cordova-plugin-estimotesdk/README.md

 Adds a thin wrapper around Estimote's native iBeacon and Nearables SDK.
 This plugin supports iOS 8 or later, and Android 4.4 or later.

+This is a new project, and is not related to the phonegap-estimotebeacons.
+Because that project is basically abandoned, and have done some bad decisions in the past (like committing full static libraries), this projects is written for scratch.

+It is a work in progress, and should not be used in production yet.
+It is missing a lot of functionality, and so we recommend you to use cordova-plugin-ibeacon until this projects gets more mature.

+If you would like to contribute, please see our [Contribution guidelines](CONTRIBUTING.md).

 ## Prerequisites

 Requires CocoaPods for iOS support.
 This is a requirement, because we don't want to include the entire EstimoteSDK framework in the plugin.